mohneesh9797-puresoftware/lzws/README.md

 ```

 There is a script that tests all dictionaries using several toolchains (with sanitizers).
-This script was used with travis CI.
+This script was used on CI.
 ```sh
 ../scripts/toolchains.sh
 ```